Cross Margin vs Isolated Margin: Use This One For Less Risk

 What is cross margin?

-Cross margin means that you use the entire account balance as margin requirement for each position you have open.
+Cross margin means that the entire account balance serves as the margin requirement for each open position.

-This means that all the money you have deposited in your account acts as risk capital to be used for potential losses to prevent liquidation of any single position.
+All the margin deposited in the account acts as risk capital, available to prevent liquidation of any single position.

 Pros and cons of cross margin